jdjmoon/GCDA_Tutorial_2024/README.md

 # GCDA_Tutorial_2024

-This repository is built for Genomic & Clinical Data Analysis (2024 Fall) On some of practice session, process and codes will be posted.
+This repository is built for Genomic & Clinical Data Analysis (2024 Fall).

+On some of practice session, process and codes will be posted.

 ## Practice Session List